1. Home

 You can also use the facilities after you've had sleep too.
 All motorway service operators offer free parking for up to 2 hours, according to Moto-way.

 Make sure you set an alarm though, as after 2 hours you’re liable for a charge.
-Some sites have automatic number plate recognition (ANPR) systems
+But not all service stations are the same.
+Some have strict limits on how long you can stay.

 The same rules apply for sleeping in lorries, caravans and motorhomes.
 If you're not under the influence and you're parked somewhere safe and legal, you should be able to sleep in these vehicles.

-Larger vehicles may find it harder to find safe parking though.
+Larger vehicles may find it harder to find safe parking, though.
 Many car parks have height restrictions, and local bylaws may prevent certain vehicles – like caravans or motorhomes – from parking overnight.

 • A pillow